snight1983/chia-rosechain/README.md

 'Chia's new Plots make it impossible to obtain 100% of the revenue from the forked currency.
 Rose's solution can ensure that miners get 100% income, but it is not the optimal solution.
 I hope that other small partners of forked coins can provide better solutions. '

+When to perform the hard fork :
+---
+At present, we are replacing full nodes and vdf, deploying synchronous mining pool nodes, etc. After these basic settings are completed, a new version of the installation package and source code will be provided.
+This upgrade is planned to be carried out on August 22, 2021, Beijing time.
+Please look forward to it.